git-mastery/difflib-parser/README.md

-# diffparser
+# difflib-parser

-Parser for Python's difflib.
+Parser for Python's `difflib`.
 Built on top of https://github.com/yebrahim/difflibparser/blob/master/difflibparser.py

 Key changes made to the above library: